 - None of the venues are close to the railway stations so your best bet is to get down at the nearest railway station and take a cab/rickshaw

-- If you are shuttling between Andheri and Juhu, prefer cabs
+- If you are shuttling between Andheri and Juhu, prefer black-and-yellow cabs

-- Before going in for the final screening for the day, check the last train/Metro timings to ensure you will have public transit help to get back where you stay
+- Before going in for the final screening for the day, check the last train/Metro timings to ensure you will have public transit to get back to where you stay

-- In worst cases, take an Uber/Ola and avoid pool rides.
-If you are a woman, sit right behind the driver so that they cannot ogle at you from the front mirror.
+- In worst cases, take an Uber/Ola.
+If you have to, sit right behind the driver’s seat so that they cannot ogle at you from the front mirror.

 If you are new to the city, consider downloading the following mobile apps: